hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 Where XXXXXX is the name of your song pack, containing both a "songs" and a "config" folder. con/live files are not supported.

+There is a max package limit of 16 song packs.
+Currently there is a max song limit of around 200 songs due to setlist issues.

 You can find Vanilla song packs for [GHIIDX](https://drive.google.com/file/d/1xwX_Dv17WDFldZ0mDWZu71FLUI-CTywx/view?usp=sharing) and [GH80SDX](https://drive.google.com/file/d/1KJxH51N2yQdQXlNA9MmyrI1bGfdB6Hxz/view?usp=sharing) here.

+You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for GH2 360.

 ## Install